 In 2010 the Lymm May Queen Carnival success was duplicated with a float replicating a working narrowboat commemorating the Club's 55th birthday

 In lateJanuary 2013 the Government announced the route for Phase Two B of the proposed HS2 high-speed railway line from Birmingham to Manchester and Leeds.
 Whilst inspecting the maps of the Northern Section's Proposed Route it was discovered that the Western Leg crosses the Bridgewater Canal at Agden... exactly over Lymm CC's moorings.
 Not only does the railway line cross the Bridgewater Canal here but the track also crosses the Manchester Ship Canal on a high-level viaduct.
 Preliminary work commenced in the summer of 2020 and even though it will be a few years before the construction work is due to commence in ernest it will be interesting to see how the situation develops.
 I know that at least one Lymm CC member has applied to the Mooring Officer for a mooring beneath the railway viaduct when it is built!

-A 2007 photograph of Lymm CC's Agden Moorings
+A 2020 photograph of part of Lymm CC's Agden Moorings